Andrew Rumsey

 Andrew Paul Rumsey (born 11 February 1968) is a British Anglican bishop.
-Since January 2019, he has served as the Bishop of Ramsbury in the Church of England.
+Since 2026, he has been Bishop of St Albans in the Church of England.
+Previously, he undertook parish ministry and served as the Bishop of Ramsbury, a suffragan bishop of the Diocese of Salisbury, from 2019 to 2026.

 Early life and education

 Rumsey was born in 1968 in Hitchin, Hertfordshire, England.
+He was baptised at St Martin's Church, Knebworth, where his father Canon Philip Rumsey was vicar.
 He studied history at the University of Reading, graduating with a Bachelor of Arts (BA) degree in 1989.
 He trained for ordination at Ridley Hall, Cambridge, and graduated with a Master of Arts (MA) degree in pastoral theology in 1998.

-He later undertook a Doctor of Theology and Ministry (DThMin) at King's College London, which he completed in 2016.
+In later life, Rumsey took a Doctor of Theology and Ministry (DThMin) degree at King's College London, graduating in 2016.
 His doctoral thesis was titled "What kind of place is the Anglican parish?
 A theological description".

 Ordained ministry

 Rumsey was ordained in the Church of England: made deacon at Petertide 1997 (26 June) by Richard Chartres, Bishop of London, at St Paul's Cathedral; and ordained priest the Petertide following (5 July 1998), by Graham Dow, Bishop of Willesden, at St Martin's Church, Ruislip.
-From 2011 to 2018, he was Rector of St Mary's Church, Oxted in the Diocese of Southwark.
+He was Vicar of Christ Church, Gipsy Hill, Lambeth, from 2001 to 2011, then until 2018 was Rector of St Mary's Church, Oxted, in the Diocese of Southwark.

+Episcopal ministry

 In October 2018, he was announced as the next Bishop of Ramsbury, a suffragan bishop in the Diocese of Salisbury.
 On 25 January 2019, he was consecrated a bishop by Justin Welby, Archbishop of Canterbury, during a service at Southwark Cathedral.
+In an interview following his consecration, he stated that Evensong is his favourite form of church service.
 He was welcomed into the diocese as the 17th Bishop of Ramsbury during Evensong at Salisbury Cathedral on 26 January 2019.

 Rumsey has created several series of short video reflections on the theology of place, entitled Going to Ground, which are available on YouTube.
 The first series began in March 2020, at a time of national lockdown due to the COVID-19 epidemic.
 Many of the videos are recorded on the grounds of church buildings in and around Wiltshire, while others are recorded in the natural rural environment.

-In an interview following his consecration as Bishop of Ramsbury, Rumsey stated that Evensong is his favourite form of church service.

-Rumsey has written several books, most recently English Grounds in 2021, published by SCM Press.
+He has written several books, most recently English Grounds in 2021, published by SCM Press.

+On 19 March 2026, he was announced as the next Bishop of St Albans, the diocesan bishop of the Diocese of St Albans.
+The confirmation of election took place during a ceremony at St Mary-le-Bow, London, on 9 June 2026, whereby he legally and formally became the Bishop of St Albans.
+He was installed at St Albans Cathedral on 19 September 2026.